Tuesday 20 November 2018

 - Seek medical help if you feel unwell.

 Volatile Organic Compounds (VOC)

 VOCs are a large group of chemicals that contain carbon and give off vapours into the air.
 This includes chemicals such as ethanol, acetone, xylene, benzene and toluene.
 VOCs have a low odour threshold and can be smelt even at low concentrations.
 It is VOCs that can sometimes be smelt near Stony Creek.

 Long term health effects are not expected from short term exposures to VOCs.

 Volatile Organic Compounds (VOC) air sampling along Stony Creek

 Air samples have been collected and analysed in residential and sensitive areas near Stony Creek.
 Any chemical odour in this area was due to the vapours or VOCs coming from the chemicals in the creek from the water run-off from the fire site.

-Levels of VOC in the air samples have all been well below health guideline levels.
+Levels of VOCs in the air samples have all been well below health guideline levels.

-There was asbestos containing building materials at the site of the fire, so 24-hour airborne asbestos sampling and testing was carried out at various locations near the fire site on 31 August.
+There was asbestos containing building materials at the site of the fire, so 24-hour airborne asbestos sampling and testing was carried out on 31 August at various locations near the fire site.
 Further samples have been taken over a 24-hour period on another four occasions.

 Results from asbestos monitoring so far have all been below the limit of detection.